RECOVER: Toward Requirements Generation from Stakeholders' Conversations: RECOVER: A Novel Conversational Requirements Engineering Approach

 \textbf{Step \#2 Design.} The approach first analyzes the length of the requirements-relevant conversation turns.
 If these turns are shorter than a certain threshold, they are discarded.
 The rationale behind this filtering is that excessively short turns are unlikely to contain detailed or meaningful information necessary for accurately capturing system requirements.
 Short turns often lack specificity, making them less useful in providing the comprehensive insights needed for requirements elicitation.
 By focusing on longer conversation turns, the approach ensures that only those segments that are more likely to contain substantial and relevant information are considered, thereby attempting to enhance the overall quality and relevance of the extracted requirements.

 Subsequently, the approach leverages the findings of Spijkman et al. \cite{reconsum_spijkman_2023}, who discovered that requirements information is often embedded within question-and-answer exchanges in conversations.
 These interactions typically offer sufficient context to clarify the scope and specifics of the requirements being discussed.
-Building on this insight, our approach identifies conversation turns containing questions and merges them with the subsequent turns, assuming that answers follow questions directly in stakeholder discussions.
-This refinement enriches the requirements-relevant conversational turns by organizing them into a question-and-answer format.
+Building on this insight, our approach identifies conversation turns containing questions and merges them with the subsequent turns, assuming that answers follow questions directly in stakeholder discussions. \revised{This design choice was motivated by two key considerations.
+First, ensuring traceability in conversational requirements engineering remains an open challenge, making it difficult to determine whether consecutive questions or responses refer to the same requirement.
+Instead of grouping entire discussion segments, we opted for processing question-answer pairs individually to avoid missing information.
+Second, segmenting loosely structured discussions would require advanced discourse analysis techniques, such as dialogue act classification \cite{reithinger1997dialogue} or contextual dependency tracking \cite{zhang2021context}, which remain underexplored in this domain.
+Given these challenges, our method balances completeness and simplicity, ensuring relevant requirements are extracted without excessive complexity.} This refinement enriches the requirements-relevant conversational turns by organizing them into a question-and-answer format.
 As an output, the approach provides a refined list requirements-relevant conversation turns.

 \textbf{Step \#2 Implementation.} When implementing this approach, we filtered out conversation turns that were shorter than seven words.
 We chose this threshold based on experimental observations.
 Through testing different thresholds in the empirical evaluation (see Section \ref{sec:method}), we found that a minimum length of seven words is generally needed to capture complete thoughts or questions.
 This ensures that the conversation turns we keep are more likely to contain useful and actionable insights for requirements elicitation.